GetSomeRest/library-javascript-view.and.data.api/README.md

 - Autodesk.ADN.Toolkit.ViewData.js

-Provides a high-level wrapper to work with the View & Data REST API:
+Provides a high-level wrapper to work with the server-side View & Data REST API:

-    * Check existence of a bucket/Retrieve details of bucket
+- Check existence of a bucket/Retrieve details of bucket
-    * Create new bucket
+- Create new bucket
-    * Upload a file to bucket
+- Upload a file to bucket
-    * Register file for translation
+- Register file for translation
-    * Check translation progress
+- Check translation progress
-    * Retrieve viewable details
+- Retrieve viewable details

+Provides a high-level wrapper to work with the viewer client-side JavaScript API:

 - Autodesk.ADN.Toolkit.Viewer.js

-Provides a high-level wrapper to work with the viewer client-side JavaScript API

 ##Dependencies